A shelved Sinéad O’Connor concert preview from a decade ago celebrates the late Irish artist.

 The singer-songwriter added a side note during our discussion about her children.
 They always came first.

-O’Connor’s 2021 memoir, Rememberings, dives deep into the skeletons in her closet; she admits that she never seemed to find that “balance” she strived for.
+O’Connor’s 2021 memoir, Rememberings, dives deep; in the book, she admits that she never seemed to find that “balance” she strived for.
 Her struggles with mental health and the backlash from her candid public statements led to a bevy of perpetual controversies that overshadowed the brilliance of her music and its lasting influence.
 She embodied the power of artistry, activism and resilience.
 And there was always time for a bit of cheekiness.

 “I’d like to be remembered as a nice, loving mother,” O’Connor said before our conversation ended.
 “And somewhat of a mischievous female.”